JasonZ-Git/JasonTechnology/git-books/DailyThinking.md

 14 Feb, 2020
 ------------
-JxBrowser is a library that allows web browser into Java Swing application, so that HTLM, CSS and JS can work in Java UI application.
+JxBrowser is a library that allows web technology into Java Swing application, so that HTLM, CSS and JS can work in Java UI application.
+It uses v8 js engine(chrome engine) to drive the web.
+A pretty cool technology.

 12 Feb, 2020